 E. Noncompliance (Disobeying Lawful or Appropriate Instructions of a staff member)

-A student shall not disobey in-person or online the lawful or appropriate instructions of a teacher, administrator, teacher's aide, or any adult staff member or volunteer of ECCS.
+A student shall not disobey in-person or online the lawful or appropriate instructions of a teacher, administrator, paraprofessional, or any adult staff member or volunteer of ECCS.

 H. Defaced School Materials, Assignments, and Graffiti